Strongly Correlated Superconductivity in Twisted Bilayer Graphene: a Gutzwiller Study

-\emph{Results}: Figure~\ref{fig:phase_diagram} shows the phase diagram at filling $\nu=2.5$ as a function of $U$ and $J_A$ for fixed $J_H=1.5\,\mathrm{meV}$, highlighting the competition between onsite repulsion and phonon-mediated attraction.
-Owing to the approximate particle--hole symmetry of $\hat{H}_0$, the results at $\nu=-2.5$ should differ only quantitatively.
-We observe a tilted dome shaped FL phase with a tip at $(U, J_A)\approx(5\mathrm{meV}, 2.5\mathrm{meV})$ cuts through the SC phase, separating it into a weakly correlated BCS-like SC (BCS-SC) at small $U$ and a strongly correlated SC (SC-SC) at large $U$, similar to the Coulomb interaction driven superconductivity studied in \cite{Capone2004_PRL}.
-At $U=0$, a BCS-like $d$-wave SC state develops out of the symmetric FL for $J_A \gtrsim 1.4\,\mathrm{meV}$, aided by $\hat{H}_{J_H}$ which favors inter-orbital pairing.
+\emph{Results}: [Fig.~\ref{fig:phase_diagram}] shows the phase diagram at filling $\nu=2.5$ as a function of $U$ and $J_A$ for fixed $J_H=1.5\,\mathrm{meV}$, highlighting the competition between onsite repulsion and phonon-mediated attraction.
+Owing to an approximate particle--hole symmetry of $\hat{H}$ \cite{song_magic-angle_2022, YJWang2025_PRB}, the results at $\nu=-2.5$ should differ only quantitatively.
+We observe a tilted dome-shaped FL phase with a tip at $(U, J_A)\approx(5\mathrm{meV}, 2.5\mathrm{meV})$ cuts through the SC phase, separating it into a weakly correlated BCS-like SC (BCS-SC) at small $U$ and a strongly correlated SC (SC-SC) at large $U$, similar to the Coulomb interaction driven superconductivity studied in \cite{Capone2004_PRL}.
+At $U=0$, a BCS-like $d$-wave SC state characterized by $\Delta_d=\frac{1}{4}\langle \hat{\Delta}_{d,1} + \hat{\Delta}_{d,2} \rangle_G$ develops out of the symmetric FL for $1.4\,\mathrm{meV} \lesssim J_{A} \lesssim 2.3\,\mathrm{meV}$, aided by $\hat{H}_{J_H}$ which favors inter-orbital pairing.
 In this regime, the condensation energy scales as $\sim J_A \Delta_d^2$ and is small for $J_A<2.0\,\mathrm{meV}$, so a modest $U$ drives a second-order transition back to the symmetric FL.
 Increasing $J_A$ at small $U$ raises the critical interaction $U_c$, and the transition becomes weakly first order for $J_A\geq 2.0\,\mathrm{meV}$.
-As the coupling strength further increases to $J_A > 2.4\,\mathrm{meV}$ at small $U$, the atomic ground state in the $N_f=6$ sector is dominated by $\ket{\psi_s}$ rather than $\ket{\psi_d}$, resulting in a pure $s$-wave superconducting state, where the variational wavefunction differs markedly from the metastable symmetric FL at the same $(U,J_A)$: the $f$-orbital occupation distribution $\mathcal{P}(N_f)$ Fig.~\ref{fig:Occ_Atomic_prob}($a_{31}$) indicates enhanced pairing, in accord with the large $\Delta_s$ for $J_A=3.0\,\mathrm{meV}$ in Fig.~\ref{fig:phase_diagram}(b), while the spin-valley-orbital fluctuations are strongly quenched as shown by Fig.~\ref{fig:Occ_Atomic_prob}($b_{31}$), where $\ket{\psi_s}$ completely dominates the $N_f=6$ manifold.
-Its strong-coupling characater also enables a smooth crossover into the SC-SC regime at large $U$ without going into the FL phase.
+As the coupling strength further increases to $J_A > 2.4\,\mathrm{meV}$ at $U=0$, the pairing order with lowest energy shifts to $s$-wave from $d$-wave, where the variational wavefunction differs markedly from the metastable symmetric FL at the same $(U,J_A)$: the $f$-orbital occupation distribution $\mathcal{P}(N_f)$ Fig.~\ref{fig:Occ_Atomic_prob}($a_{31}$) indicates enhanced pairing, in accord with the large $\Delta_s$ for $J_A=3.0\,\mathrm{meV}$ in Fig.~\ref{fig:phase_diagram}(b), while the spin-valley-orbital fluctuations are strongly quenched as shown by Fig.~\ref{fig:Occ_Atomic_prob}($b_{31}$), leaving $\Ket{\psi_s}$ as the only configuration with significant weight.
+Its strong-coupling character also enables a smooth crossover into the SC-SC regime at large $U$ without going into the FL phase [Fig.~\ref{fig:phase_diagram}($a$)].